teooliver/ttb-client/notes.md

 #### Frontend

+- Use react-query with Nextjs properly.
+(Define the best strategy (SSR - CSR etc))
-- add fake "auth" (simple user/password form to ilustrate the flow)
+- add fake "auth" (simple user/password form to ilustrate the flow and write tests)
 - add validation to "fake" auth
 - after auth navigate user to previous page (insteaf of home) Setup cookies to show/hide elements base on user privacy response.
 Good for writing diferent types of tests based on cookies.